Thalassemia in Pregnancy – An Overview

-If you have any genetic disorders then it is quite likely that you may pass it on to your baby.
-Thalassemia is one such genetic disorder that you may transfer to your baby.
+If a pregnant woman has a genetic disorder, then it is quite likely that she may pass it on to her baby.
+Thalassemia is one such genetic disorder that may get passed on to the baby.
 Thalassemia in pregnancy may pose some serious complications.
-We shall discuss in detail how you may effectively manage your pregnancy if you have thalassemia.
+We shall discuss in detail how a woman may effectively manage your pregnancy if you have thalassemia.

-Haemoglobin is an iron-rich protein that is found in our red blood cells.
-This protein is required to carry oxygen to various parts of our body and carry carbon dioxide which gets expelled from the lungs.
-Thalassemia is a genetic blood disorder that hampers the healthy production of haemoglobin by our body.
+Thalassemia is a genetic blood disorder that hampers the healthy production of haemoglobin in our bodies.
 This malfunction may cause serious cases of anaemia.
 These abnormal or deformed genes may get transferred from the parents to their children.